Math Circles • Spring 2026

 \[ \frac{373}{857} \qquad \text{and} \qquad \frac{37}{85}. \]

-Using Stern–Brocot paths and the longest overlap, the notes obtain
+Using Stern–Brocot paths and the longest overlap, we obtain

 \[ \frac{121}{278}, \]